sebastienrousseau/crypto-service/packages/crypto-server/README.md

 ## Welcome to Crypto Server

-Crypto Server is a [Fastify](https://www.fastify.io) web server that exposes easy consumable REST APIs to perform low-level cryptographic operations.
-It is implemented using Node.js and relies on [**Crypto Lib**](https://github.com/sebastienrousseau/crypto-service/tree/main/packages/crypto-lib).
+Crypto Server is a [Fastify][3] web server that exposes easy consumable REST APIs to perform low-level cryptographic operations.
+It is implemented using Node.js and relies on [Crypto Lib][2].

-The cryptographic operations include:
+It supports the following cryptographic operations:

 - Digital Signing,
 - Encryption and Decryption,